mohitk05/my-website/posts/2020/knowing-what-changed-fast.md

 }
 ```

 Here the property `fullName` is added to the list of dependents/subscribers for `name`.
-Whenever name changes
+Whenever name changes [WIP]